 Kindly secure all valuables (necklaces, bracelets, ear rings, rings, etc.) in your gym bag and do not wear them during class and sparring.
 Please switch your mobile phones to SILENT mode.

-Fees and charges
+Fees and charges:

-+ Pay for the class you attend
++ Only pay for the class you attend

 • No hidden signup fees